My Hearts in the Highlands

 1948

-After years of enduring war and then widowhood in the south of England, Dinah Savage has the glorious opportunity to return with her four children (not too many) to her childhood home in Seatown, on the east cost of Scotland, lodging with her old Nanny.
+After years of enduring war and then widowhood in the south of England, Dinah Savage has the glorious opportunity to return with her four children (not too many) to her childhood home in Seatown, on the east coast of Scotland, lodging with her old Nanny.
 She and the children and her twin brother Dan have a wonderful holiday and make plans for a new life together.
 Seatown is based on North Berwick, where DES and her family and cousins spent many a wonderful childhood holiday.

 The Blue Sapphire